-5 Robert C. Nicholson (age 64)

-Independent Non-executive Director
+5 Robert C. Nicholson (age 65) Independent Non-executive Director

 Mr. Nicholson was a senior partner of Reed Smith Richards Butler where he established the corporate and commercial department.
-He then served as a senior advisor to then served as a senior advisor to the board of directors of PCCW Limited.
+He then served as a senior advisor to the board of directors of PCCW Limited.
 He joined Hong Kong-listed First Pacific Company Limited's board in June 2003 and served as an executive director from November 2003 to December 2018.
-He also held directorships in First Pacific subsidiaries, In First Pacific subsidiaries, associates and affiliates including Philex Mining Corporation, Metro Pacific Investments Corporation and PXP Energy Corporation and was a commissioner of Indonesia-listed PT Indofood Sukses Makmur Tobk.
+He also held directorships in First Pacific subsidiaries, associates and affiliates including Philex Mining Corporation, Metro Pacific Investments Corporation and and PXP Energy Corporation and was a commissioner of Indonesia-listed PT Indofood Sukses Makmur Tbk.
 He was also an independent non-executive director of Hong Kong-listed Lifestyle Properties Development Limited.

-Educations & qualifications: University of Kent
+Education & qualifications: University of Kent